Efficient simplicial replacement of semi-algebraic sets: Precise statements of the main results

 \begin{remark} \begin{enumerate}[1.] \item Firstly, the Leray property can be weakened to require that for every $t$-wise intersection, $V_J, \card(J) = t$ is either empty or $(\ell-t+1)$-connected \cite{Bjorner}.
 We call this the \emph{$\ell$-Leray property}.
 The nerve complex, $\Nerve(\mathcal{V})$ is then $\ell$-equivalent to $X$ \cite{Bjorner}.
 However, the property that we use is much weaker -- namely that only the elements of the cover are $\ell$-connected and we make no assumptions on the connectivity of the intersections of two or more sets of the cover.
 This is due to the fact that controlling the connectivity of the intersections is very difficult and we do not know of any algorithm with singly exponential complexity for computing covers having the $\ell$-Leray property for $\ell \geq 1$.

 \item Secondly, note that to be $\ell$-connected is a weaker property than being contractible.
 Unfortunately, at present we do not know of algorithms for computing $\ell$-connected covers, for $\ell > 0$ that has much better complexity asymptotically than the algorithm in \cite{BPRbettione} for computing covers by contractible semi-algebraic sets.
-However, it is still possible that there could be algorithms with much better complexity for computing $\ell$-connected covers (at least for small $\ell$) compared to computing contractible covers.
-It is easy to come up with examples, where $\ell$-connected covers are much easier to compute than contractible ones in special situations.
-One such example arising from complex algebraic geometry is described below.
+However, it is still possible that there could be algorithms with much better complexity for computing $\ell$-connected covers (at least for small $\ell$) compared to computing contractible covers. \end{enumerate} \end{remark}